alimanfoo/alimanfoo.github.io/team.md

 permalink: /team/
 ---

-I'm very fortunate to lead a small but perfectly-formed team of lovely and talented people at the Sanger Institute Genomic Surveillance Unit, together with visiting fellows and students from other institutes.
+I'm very fortunate to lead a small but perfectly-formed team of lovely, talented and very dedicated people at the Sanger Institute Genomic Surveillance Unit, together with visiting fellows and students from other institutes.

 We aren't a conventional research group because a major focus of our work is scientific capacity-building, i.e., providing support and